awetomaton/VISTA/docs/source/user_guide/features.rst

 Managing Features in the GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **Features Panel** provides centralized management of all features:
+The **Features** tab provides centralized management of all features:

 **Feature List**
    - Displays all placemarks, shapefiles, and custom features